nidhiab/file-processor/README.md

 This application can also be run to process a file that you have on your system by giving it's absolute path.

 # pre-requisites
 You should have jdk installed on your machine.
-Anything later than 9 would work.
+Anything later than 9 would work.<br/>

 Set JAVA_HOME to your jdk directory. <br/>
-Set PATH variable to have %JAVA_HOME%\bin  Add this to the beginning of the PATH.
+Set PATH variable to have %JAVA_HOME%\bin  Add this to the beginning of the PATH.<br/>

-You also need maven on your machine https://maven.apache.org/download.cgi
+You also need maven on your machine <br/>
+https://maven.apache.org/download.cgi

-Please follow instructions as specified in https://maven.apache.org/users/index.html
+Please follow instructions as specified in  <br/>
+https://maven.apache.org/users/index.html

 # align versions